Treatment for Age-Related Macular Degeneration (AMD)

 Wet AMD, unlike dry AMD, can happen suddenly.
 In addition, dry AMD can turn into wet AMD.
 If this happens, your central vision will begin to deteriorate much faster than it would with dry AMD.
 Make an appointment with Kirk Eye Center as soon as possible if you notice a rapid deterioration of your vision, so that we can try to treat it as quickly as possible and preserve as much of your vision as we can.

-If you are over the age of 50 and are concerned about macular degeneration, please don’t hesitate to contact Kirk Eye Center today at 708-397-8080 to schedule your appointment.
+If you are over the age of 50 and are concerned about macular degeneration, please don’t hesitate to contact Kirk Eye Center today to schedule your appointment.
 We serve patients in Gurnee, River Forest, and other nearby areas of greater Chicago.